Rhythm, timing and metronome exercises for guitar – Part I

 Choosing the right metronome for you

 Now that you know this, there are different types of metronomes and the functionalities that they have.
 The core is the same in all of them, which is to produce a “tick” sound for each beat and control the speed at that it ticks.
-Older mechanical metronome models only make identical “tick” sounds but this makes it harder for you to know where you are.
-Newer models produce and accent “tick” sound that can also have a change in pitch to indicate the beginning of each measure.
+Older mechanical metronome models only make identical “tick” sounds, but this makes it harder for you to know where you are.
+Newer models produce an accent “tick” sound that can also have a change in pitch to indicate the beginning of each measure.
 This makes it easier to figure out where you may have missed a beat.

 metronome exercises guitar